-- 1. No sleeping - 2.
-Only school work is to be done - 3.
-All scheduled tests/projects are to be completed - 4.
-Ineligible for extra-curricular activities for that day - 5.
-Failure to serve (ISS) results in (OSS) being assigned - 6.
+- 1. No sleeping. - 2.
+Students will be assigned a report after which they may work on completing assigned school work. - 3.
+All scheduled tests/projects are to be completed. - 4.
+Ineligible for extra-curricular activities for that day. - 5.
+Failure to serve (ISS) results in (OSS) being assigned. - 6.
 No cellphones will be allowed during ISS.
 The cellphone will be given to the school staff who is responsible for the student in ISS.